Hypi122/AutoDisassemblerGV/README.md

 # AutoDisassemblerGV

-Simple script for Gloria Victis which helps you with disassembling.
+Simple auto disassemble script for Gloria Victis which helps you with disassembling.

 # INSTRUCTION